GEM-benchmark/NL-Augmenter/transformations/shuffle_within_segments/README.md

 This would help augment data for a NER task by keeping the labels still aligned.

 ## What are the limitations of this transformation?
-It is possible that shuffling could change the meaning of the sentence or have negative effect for NLU tasks.
+It is possible that shuffling could change the meaning of the sentence, the meaning the entity itself or have negative effect for NLU tasks.

 ## Evaluation